Delightful Distributed Policy Gradient: Token Reversal with Distributed Friction

 \section{Token Reversal with Distributed Friction}

 The bandit analysis isolates a single contaminated decision with exact gradients.
-We now test whether the same directional advantage survives in token reversal~\citep{osband2025delightful}, a transformer sequence task that requires reading an input, preserving its structure in memory, and generating a coherent output autoregressively.
-This is the same broad computational pattern that underlies chain-of-thought reasoning in large language models.
+We now test whether the same local selectivity survives in token reversal~\citep{osband2026delightfulpolicygradient}, a transformer sequence task that captures the core pattern of reasoning-style language-model training: reading an input, preserving structure, and generating a coherent output autoregressively.
 As sequence length grows, correct trajectories become exponentially rarer, so distributed frictions become more consequential.

 The agent receives $H$ tokens drawn uniformly from a vocabulary of size $M$ and must output them in reverse order (Figure~\ref{fig:binary_reverse_strict}).
 Let $N_k$ denote the number of consecutive correct tokens from the start of episode $k$, and define correctness $c_k = N_k / H$.
 We extend the task with a reward-shaping parameter $\kappa \in [-1, 1]$: $R_k = \kappa \, c_k + (1 - \kappa) \, \mathbb{I}\{c_k = 1\}$.
 When $\kappa > 0$ (\emph{hedonic guide}), partial progress is rewarded; when $\kappa < 0$ (\emph{hedonic trap}), it is penalized, modeling settings where easy shortcuts do not generalize to full solutions.
-We compare DG against PG (REINFORCE~\citep{williams1992simple}), PPO~\citep{schulman2017proximal}, and PMPO~\citep{abdolmaleki2024preference}, using $M{=}2$, $H{=}10$, $\kappa{=}1$, and $K{=}1000$ gradient steps ($100$ episodes per step: $10$ prompts ${\times}$ $10$ responses) over 30 seeds unless otherwise noted; full details appear in Appendix~\ref{app:token_reversal_details}.
+We compare DG against PG (importance-weighted policy gradient), PPO~\citep{schulman2017proximal}, and PMPO~\citep{abdolmaleki2024preference}.
+Unless otherwise noted, we use $M{=}2$, $H{=}10$, $\kappa{=}1$, and $K{=}1000$ gradient steps with $100$ episodes per step ($10$ prompts ${\times}$ $10$ responses), over 30 seeds; details appear in Appendix~\ref{app:token_reversal_details}.
+Code is available at \codeurl.

-Across all four frictions, DG outperforms every tuned baseline by large margins, often close to an order of magnitude in sequence error.
-Under substantial friction, DG often remains competitive with, and can outperform, baselines in much cleaner regimes.
-The first three frictions: staleness, actor bugs, and reward corruption, test the suppression side of the gate; rare discovery tests amplification.
-We combine all four, tune once at $H{=}5$, and test how this generalizes as sequence complexity increases.
+Across all four frictions, DG outperforms every tuned baseline, often by an order of magnitude.
+Staleness, actor bugs, and reward corruption test suppression; rare discovery tests rare-success preservation.
+We then combine all four, tune once at $H{=}5$, and scale sequence length.